 Dr. Dewitt Smith

+Dr. Dewitt Smith is the Executive Director/CEO of Region 18 Service Center.
 Before being named Executive Director/CEO in July 2017, Dr. Smith was Superintendent of schools in Wink-Loving ISD.
 While in WLISD, Dr. Smith was honored as the Region 18 Superintendent of the Year.
 During his career as an educator, Dr. Smith has served as a superintendent, principal, assistant principal and classroom teacher.
 His professional experience is wide-ranging and diverse in nature including service in Arlington ISD, Everman ISD, Tom Bean ISD, and Wink-Loving ISD.
 Regardless of the challenges, Dr. Smith has a proven track record of aligning people, plans, and practices around a shared purpose in order to improve performance.
 In 2010, Dr. Smith was selected to study at the Harvard Graduate School of Education Principals’ Center by Raise Your Hand Texas.
 While at the Principal Center, he studied “Improving Schools: The Art of Leadership.”
 In 2012, he was nominated to attend the Center for Executive Leadership at Lamar University.
 Dr. Smith earned a Doctor of Education in Educational Leadership from Lamar University, a Master of Education in Educational Leadership and Policy Studies from The University of Texas at Arlington and a Bachelor of Arts in History from The University of Texas at Arlington.

-Deputy Director of Information Systems
+Deputy Director of Financial Services/CFO

 Mrs. Linda Jolly

 Deputy Director of School Improvement & Federal Programs